shipmonk-rnd/composer-dependency-analyser/README.md

 ## Configuration:
 You can provide custom path to config file by `--config=path/to/config.php` where the config file is PHP file returning `ShipMonk\ComposerDependencyAnalyser\Config\Configuration` object.
+It gets loaded automatically if it is located in cwd as `composer-dependency-analyser.php`.
 Here is example of what you can do:

 ```php